 Dr. Qi is now a tenured Associate Professor of Gaoling School of Artificial Intelligence, Renmin University of China.
 She obtained her Ph.D. degree from the Department of Management Science and Engineering, Stanford University under guidance of Professor Yinyu Ye in 2012.
 Dr. Qi worked at Hong Kong University of Science and Technology before she moved to Renmin University of China.
 Her publications have appeared in Operations Research, Mathematics of Operations Research, Algorithmica and conferences including STOC, CCC, IJCAI, NeurIPS, WINE, etc. Her research interests lie generally in the areas of game theory and operations research, specifically mechanism and auction design, revenue and social welfare optimization, equilibrium computation and their applications in e-commerce, internet advertising, resource allocation and sharing economy.

 Hao Sun is an Associate Professor with Tenure in the Gaoling School of Artificial Intelligence at Renmin University of China (RUC).
 He is also a Research Affiliate at MIT and an Affiliate Professor at Northeastern University (Boston, MA).
 He received his Ph.D. in Engineering Mechanics from Columbia University in 2014 and did his Postdoc training at MIT during 2014-2017.
 He was a Tenure-Track Assistant Professor at the University of Pittsburgh (2017-2018) and at Northeastern University (2018-2021) before joining RUC.
-His research interests lie in "mathematical and physical foundation of AI and its interdisciplinary applications", with a particular focus on (1) interpretable machine/deep learning, (2) knowledge representation learning and reasoning, (3) physics-informed deep learning, (4) symbolic reinforcement learning and reasoning, (5) data-driven discovery of governing laws, and (6) smart and resilient infrastructure.
+His research interests lie in the fundamental theory, algorithms and interdisciplinary applications of AI for science, AI-enabled scientific computing, and scientific machine learning.
 His research aims to create fundamentally new and transformative AI-enabled strategies for scientific discovery of underexplored physical systems and tackling grand engineering challenges.
-Dr. Sun has co-authored over 50 peer-reviewed articles published in top-tiered journals (e.g., Nature Communications) and computer science conferences.
+Dr. Sun has co-authored over 70 peer-reviewed articles published in top-tiered journals (e.g., Nature Machine Intelligence, Nature Communications) and computer science conferences.
 His work has been widely reported in various national and international major media over 40 times, including MIT News, Fox News, ASCE Civil Engineering Magazine, etc. Dr. Sun was named to the prestigious 2018 Forbes "30 Under 30": Science, a list of the world’s most inspiring young innovators, bright rising stars and the leaders of tomorrow who are transforming the world, in recognition of his accomplishment in applied machine learning and infrastructure informatics.
 He also received the 2019 Top Ten Outstanding Chinese American Youth Award.
-Dr. Sun serves on the editorial board of PLoS ONE as an Academic Editor.

 Bing Su received the BS degree in information engineering from the Beijing Institute of Technology, Beijing, China, in 2010, and the PhD degree in electronic engineering from Tsinghua University, Beijing, China, in 2016.
 From 2016 to 2020, he worked with the Institute of Software, Chinese Academy of Sciences, Beijing.
 His research interests include pattern recognition, computer vision, and machine learning.